cltl/voc-missives/README.md

 We use the TEI *All* specifications: [tei_all.xsd](https://tei-c.org/release/xml/tei/custom/schema/xsd/tei_all.xsd) and the related files [tei_all_dcr.xsd](https://tei-c.org/release/xml/tei/custom/schema/xsd/tei_all_dcr.xsd), [tei_all_teix.xsd](https://tei-c.org/release/xml/tei/custom/schema/xsd/tei_all_teix.xsd) and [tei_all_xml.xsd](https://tei-c.org/release/xml/tei/custom/schema/xsd/tei_all_xml.xsd).

 ### NAF
-The NAF xsd schema was derived from a modified NAF DTD, converted to XSD with [trang](https://relaxng.org/jclark/trang.html).
-The modified NAF DTD is based on the [naf_v3.dtd](https://github.com/cltl/NAF-4-Development/blob/master/res/naf_development/naf_v3.dtd), and extended with a `tunits` specification.
+The NAF xsd schema, `naf_v3.1.b.xsd` was derived from a modified NAF DTD, converted to XSD with [trang](https://relaxng.org/jclark/trang.html).
+The modified NAF DTD, `naf_v3.1.b.dtd`, is based on the [naf_v3.dtd](https://github.com/cltl/NAF-4-Development/blob/master/res/naf_development/naf_v3.dtd), and extended with a `tunits` specification.